USS ALFRED A. CUNNINGHAM DD-752 Ship History

 For the next seven months, she held numerous training operations and availability periods but was underway west again on 4 November, bound for Oahu on the first leg of her deployment.
 Once in Hawaiian waters, the destroyer held exercises with combined American and Canadian forces and then continued on to Yokosuka for a brief upkeep period before sailing to the Taiwan Strait for patrol duty.

-On 2 January 1969, Alfred A. Cunningham took art in Operation “Quickstart,” and planeguarded for Oriskany (CVA-34).
+On 2 January 1969, Alfred A. Cunningham took part in Operation “Quickstart,” and pfaneguarded for Oriskany (CVA-34).
 The destroyer maintained a full schedule of exercises and availability periods until 1 July, when a shaft bearing casualty caused her to enter the Todd Shipyard at San Pedro, Calif., for repairs.